Wodajo/Offensive/3-scanning-networks/dump/tools-scanning.md

 - **port scanning** by default performed `-sS`.
 To skip `-sn`
 - **version detection** `-sV` to enable.
 Used if any ports are open
 - **OS detection** `-O` to enable
 - **traceroute** `--traceroute` to enable.
-Find network routes.
-Usually involves another round of reverse-DNS resolution for the intermediate hosts.
+Find niate hosts.
 - IF `-sC` or `--script` -> **script scanning** - NSE scripts, generally run once per each target host and port number they interact with.
-Commonly used for detecting service vulnerabilities, malware discovery, collecting more information from databases and other network services, and advanced version detection.
+Coetwork routes.
+Usually involves another round of reverse-DNS resolution for the intermedmmonly used for detecting service vulnerabilities, malware discovery, collecting more information from databases and other network services, and advanced version detection.
 - **output** screen or file.
 It's rather advantageous to use `-v` verbose.
 It gives more intresting info (like IP ID in case of `-O` - maybe it's a good host for idle scan?).
 `-oN/-oX/-oS/-oG <filename>` output scan in normal, XML, s|<rIpt kIddi3, and Grepable format
 #### host discovery